GeorgeNavratil/Door_Lock-DE1_Project/README.md

 ### Keyboard

-**Modul**: The keyboard is solved in the simplest way.
+**Module**: The keyboard is solved in the simplest way.
 Buttons are connected to 3,3V  power supply and every single button is connected to Arduino/chipKIT shield connectors IO0-IO11.
 The module recognizes, in which port is the voltage.
 Then it sends the value assigned to the port where the just the supply is.

 **Simulation**: In this simulation we can see that after pressing some key then in output is the value of the pressed key at this moment.